 How NewtonX can help

-As the world’s leading B2B research company, NewtonX is uniquely suited to help your company navigate a merger or acquisition.
+As the world’s leading B2B market research company, NewtonX is uniquely suited to help your company navigate a merger or acquisition.
 We use a proprietary, AI-driven search that scans 1.1 billion professionals across 140 industries to find the exact person to answer any kind of question.
 We can identify professionals — lost leads, former customers, competitors’ customers, etc. — based on the specific requirements and criteria needed by M&A teams to gather insights on a range of topics from the exact individuals who possess the experience, knowledge, and first-hand insights.

 Whether you need a quantitative survey to gauge brand perception or in-depth interviews with the people most qualified to advise you on your merger or acquisition, NewtonX can provide the right people with a fast turnaround, verified professionals, and 100% fraud free data guaranteed.